dart-atom/dart/_posts/2014-01-03-getting-started.md

 or variable by placing the cursor on that symbol and hitting `F1`.
 The dartdoc information for that element will be displayed.

-Command or option-clicking on an element, or hitting `ctrl-alt-down`, will jump to its definition.
+Command or option-clicking on an element will jump to its definition.
 To jump back, hit `cmd-option-up` (or `ctrl-alt-up`).

 You can toggle on and off a structural outline view of the current Dart file by executing the command `'toggle outline view'`.